mortenivar/Jed-modes/README.tabcomplete.txt

 this would dump all words from aspell's French dictionary into the hidden file ".tabcomplete_fr" in your home directory.

-                       7. Use Tabcomplete With Aspell
+	       7. Use Tabcomplete With the spell.sl Extension:

-If you have installed the aspell spell checking extension, then you may use it to autoload completion files that match your spell checking language.
+If you have installed the spell.sl spell checking extension, then you may use it to autoload completion files that match your spell checking language.
 E.g., when writing emails, it is normal to write in different languages, so if you also want to be able to complete words, it would be convenient to have a completion file for e.g. English loaded when spell checking in that language.
 In that case, you might configure this in the mailedit_mode_hook, if you use Jed's mailedit.sl extension to edit your emails.
 In your ~/.jedrc:

-  variable Aspell_Use_Replacement_Wordlist;
+  variable Spell_Use_Replacement_Wordlist;
-  variable Aspell_Ask_Dictionary;
+  variable Spell_Ask_Dictionary;
-  variable Aspell_Use_Tabcompletion;
+  variable Spell_Use_Tabcompletion;

   define mailedit_mode_hook ()
   {
-    Aspell_Use_Replacement_Wordlist = 1;
+    Spell_Use_Replacement_Wordlist = 1;
-    Aspell_Ask_Dictionary = 1;
+    Spell_Ask_Dictionary = 1;
-    Aspell_Use_Tabcompletion = 1;
+    Spell_Use_Tabcompletion = 1;
-    init_aspell ();
+    spell_init ();
   }

-Please note that the Aspell.* variables must PRECEDE the init_aspell () function in the mode hook and that these variables should already have been defined outside the mode hook, first.
+Please note that the Spell.* variables must PRECEDE the spell_init () function in the mode hook and that these variables should already have been defined outside the mode hook, first.

-Normally, you would use the "init_tabcomplete ()" function in the mode hook to load the tabcompletion functions, but in this case, you simply set the variable, Aspell_Use_Tabcompletion, then a completions file, "$HOME/.tabcompletion_$LANG" is loaded automatically, where $LANG corresponds to your current spell checking dictionary.
+Normally, you would use the "init_tabcomplete ()" function in the mode hook to load the tabcompletion functions, but in this case, you simply set the variable, Spell_Use_Tabcompletion, then a completions file, "$HOME/.tabcompletion_$LANG" is loaded automatically, where $LANG corresponds to your current spell checking dictionary.
 For English, the hidden file would then be named ".tabcomplete_en" or ".tabcomplete_en_US"